This fried rib recipe is going to blow your taste buds away! Crispy, fried ribs with whiskey glaze are perfect for appetizers or a fun dinner!

 - Preheat the oven to 350º.

 - Place the rack of ribs on a foil lined baking sheet.
-Rub the ribs with the the Grill Mates Brown Sugar Bourbon Seasoning mixed with the salt.
+Rub the ribs with the the all purpose seasoning, then wrap the ribs with foil.
+Cook for 1 1/2 hours until the ribs are tender.
+The temperature should be approximately 200 degrees on an instant read thermometer.

-- Start the glaze while the ribs are cooking.
+- Make the glaze while the ribs are cooking.
 Add the oil to a pot over medium heat, then add the grated garlic and let cook for one minute, stirring.
-Carefully pour in the whiskey and let reduce for 2 minuets.
+Carefully pour in the whiskey and let reduce for 1 minute.
+Add the rest of the ingredients for the glaze (except the cornstarch mixture) and cook over medium heat for 8-10 minutes to let the glaze reduce.

-- Mix the cornstarch with the water and pour into the glaze, whisking as you pour.
-Cook and thicken for 10 minutes, then cover and set aside.
+- Mix the cornstarch with the water and whisk into the glaze.
+Simmer for 2-3 minutes to thicken, then cover and set aside.

 - When the ribs are done take them out of the foil and let cool slightly.

-- Get a large, heavy bottomed pot and fill it half way with canola or vegetable oil and heat the oil up over medium heat until it reaches 350 degrees.
+- Get a large, heavy bottomed pot and fill it half way with canola or vegetable oil and heat the oil up over medium heat until the oil reaches 350 degrees.

 - While the oil is heating up you can get the ribs ready to fry.
 Cut each rib separately (you should have 14-16 individual ribs)

-- Mix the flour with the tablespoon of the grill seasoning, the salt and pepper in a bowl.
+- Mix the flour with the tablespoon of the all purpose seasoning, the salt and pepper in a bowl.
 In another bowl, beat the eggs together with the water.

 - Take each rib and coat first in the flour, shaking off the excess, then in the egg wash and then back again in the flour.
 Place on a plate and repeat with the remaining ribs.

-- When you’re ready to eat, take the ribs and dip them in the glaze (warm it up again if you’ve had them in the oven) until they’re well coated.
+- When you’re ready to eat, take the ribs and dip them in the glaze (warm the glaze up again if you need to) until they’re well coated.

 - Serve with additional sauce on the side.